aimllifetime/behavior_cloning/writeup_report.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-It also accepts a command line argument to take trained model from privious run.
+It also accepts a command argument to take trained model from privious run.
 In this way, we can continously train neural network with newly captured data.
 User can define how many epochs in each run.
 Also user can have a way to reduce the repetitive image with zero measurement by defining a percentage.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works

 ![command](./jpegs/commandline.png)